cihanv/priw-botu/README.md

-# Discord priw botu
+# Discord priw bot
 nasil kurulur?
-> node modullerini kurup config.js dosyasını doldurun. ardından terminalde açıp
+> install the node modules and edit config.js
+> and type
-> node index.js yazın
+> node index.js on the terminal

-developed by cihan 💙
+developed by leak 💙